thisisanimesh01/my-project/Experiment-3/README.md

 # Dashboard Dark Mode (HTML + CSS Only)

-Design and build a professional, responsive admin dashboard interface using HTML, CSS Grid layout, and a theme switching feature (light and dark modes).
-This task focuses on advanced layout skills and the application of design adaptability through theming
+- Design and build a professional, responsive admin dashboard interface using HTML, CSS Grid layout, and a theme switching feature (light and dark modes).
+- This project focuses on advanced layout skills and the application of design adaptability through theming.

 ---

 ## Features